FmPro Migrator Platinum Edition

 Migrator Platinum Edition, along with FileMaker Pro Advanced, the LiveCode IDE along with SQL Yoga from Blue Mango Learning.

-FmPro Migrator Platinum Edition includes a DB to LiveCode License Key (250 Layout Quantity - 1 Year Duration)
+FmPro Migrator Platinum Edition includes a DB to LiveCode License Key (250 Layout Quantity - Unlimited Number of Database Files - 1 Year Duration)

 The features and benefits of using the DB To LiveCode